The Many Veils of Pinto Lake

 The tree itself could use a blessing or two.
 It appears to be dying.
 County Park arborists believe it is too close to the water or the heavy pilgrim traffic is compacting its roots or it’s suffering from some type of oak pathogen.

 Earlier this year, county officials announced that they would tear down the shrine in February due to the fire hazard and environmental degradation.
 Yet with summer around the corner, it remains unmolested.
-The photos continue to molder and the host of votive candles remain aflicker.
-Apparently one cannot dismantle a holy site as easily as that.
+The photos continue to molder and the votive candles remain a’flicker.
+Apparently a holy site is not so easy to erase.

 Perfect In Its Imperfection